01 / Case Study

 02 / Overview

-DSSR reviewed energy-efficient options, emphasizing renewable and LZC technologies.
-They also developed innovative on-demand ventilation strategies for clinical spaces, meeting clinical requirements while minimizing energy consumption.
+DSSR reviewed energy-efficient options, emphasising renewable and LZC technologies.
+They also developed innovative on-demand ventilation strategies for clinical spaces, meeting clinical requirements while minimising energy consumption.
 Collaborating with stakeholders and end-users, DSSR integrated advanced ventilation systems, contributing to a sustainable solution.